sunlight/flatlib/README.md

 >>> sun = chart.get(const.SUN)
 >>> print(sun)
 <Sun Pisces +22:47:25 +00:59:51>
 ```

 ## Documentation

-Flatlib's documentation is available at [http://flatlib.readthedocs.org/](http://flatlib.readthedocs.org/).
+Flatlib's original documentation is available at [http://flatlib.readthedocs.org/](http://flatlib.readthedocs.org/).
+Riftlib offers additional features which will appear in this readme.

 ## Installation

-Flatlib is a Python 3 package, make sure you have Python 3 installed on your system.
+Riftlib is a Python 3 package, make sure you have Python 3 installed on your system.

-You can install flatlib with `pip3 install flatlib` or download the latest stable version from [https://pypi.python.org/pypi/flatlib](https://pypi.python.org/pypi/flatlib) and install it with `python3 setup.py install`.
+You can install riftlib with `pip3 install riftlib` or download the latest stable version from [https://pypi.python.org/pypi/riftlib](https://pypi.python.org/pypi/riftlib) and install it with `python3 setup.py install`.

 ## Development

 You can clone this repository or download a zip file using the right side buttons.